 One-by-One, Partner Airlines Lose Access to Emirates First Class Award Space

 Alaska Airlines terminated its partnership with Emirates on August 1, 2021.
-However, first class awards have not been available through the Alaska Airlines Mileage Plan program since April 1, 2021.
+Even before that, Emirates first-class awards weren't available through the Alaska Airlines Mileage Plan program since April 1, 2021.
 Soon after, Japan Airlines lost access to Emirates first class award space on September 1, 2021.
-So, where does this leave travelers wanting to book Emirates first class?
+Now, Korean Air's SKYPASS program has also lost access to first-class award space.

-For travelers hoping to bypass Emirates' own frequent flyer program, Skywards, there are just two remaining partner airlines that have access to Emirates first class award space.
+For travelers hoping to bypass Emirates' own frequent flyer program (Skywards), there are just two partner airlines that have access to Emirates first class award space: Qantas' Frequent Flyer and Air Canada Aeroplan.
+We will dive into those options below.

-So, how do you book an Emirates first class award using points and miles in 2022?
-Thanks to transfer partners and a beefed-up Emirates Skywards frequent flyer program, the best way to book Emirates first class is generally through Emirates own Skywards program.
-Here's how.
+But first, let's look at the generally best way to book an Emirates first-class award using points and miles in 2023.
+Thanks to transfer partners and a beefed-up Emirates Skywards frequent flyer program, the best way to book Emirates first class is generally through Emirates' own Skywards program.
+Here's how to book Emirates first class with Skywards miles.

 Emirates Skywards: The Best Way to Book Emirates First Class Awards

 You don't need to rack up or purchase Skywards miles to fly Emirates first class.
-You might even have enough points or miles for a first-class award right now and not even know it.
+In fact, you might even have enough points or miles for a first-class award right now and not even know it.

-There are still a number of ways that you can book Emirates First Class with miles or points earned with transfer partners.
-However, not all transfer partners offer the same value to travelers.
-In fact, some partners (IHG), offer horrendous value on transfers to the Emirates Skywards program.
+Not all transfer partners offer the same value to travelers.
+In fact, some partners (i.e. IHG) offer horrendous value on transfers to the Emirates Skywards program.
 Here are the best and worst transfer partners for Emirates Skywards transfers.

 - American Express Membership Rewards: 1:1 transfer ratio